 Al Copetes, A Tiger Never Loses its Stripes

-“Once, he brought a very realistic looking rifle to the arena and started pointing it to the crowd.
+“Once, he brought a realistic-looking rifle to the arena and pointed it at the crowd.
 The people were just frozen with fear.
 Al Copetes was so convincing.
 After a good several minutes, he lowered it and just smirked.
 The people hated him for that!

 I looked toward Al Copetes and asked, “Is that true?
 You seem like such a calm fellow there sipping your soda.”

 After hearing all of this, Al Copetes, always the heel, casually said that his sport certainly has rules that need to be respected, but he “sometimes had to break them.”

 “I got things done to me as well,” Copetes offered, “but there was nobody better than me.
 Nobody.”

 Looking through the many pictures neatly protected in a photo album that Al Copetes carried, the inevitable question of “Is he still with us?” would arise.
 The most common answer was a foreboding “No.”

 When I asked who trained him, he paused until he responded, “I had several trainers, but I learned the most from el Apache.
 He was a tremendous heel in and out of the ring.”

 I believe he wanted to kayfabe me, keeping mum some aspects of his career instead of pulling back the curtain on everything in just one conversation.
 And that’s okay, and his right to do so.